afqueiruga/neural_continuum/Arrays to Signals.md

 which gives us a differential equation for $h$ along the depth direction $\delta$.We can solve it with any integrator, not just Forward Euler.
 Forward Euler is just how we make the analogy to the feed forward discrete network. $\Delta$ is a constant that is smaller than the total length of the domain in $\Delta$ and scales the rate of the discrete activation functions $f$.

-We don't have to use $f$, either.
-We can define an arbitrary continuous activation function $\gamma$ which corresponds to a particular discrete function with the above equation.
+It is not necessary to use the original activation function $f$.
+We can define an activation rate $\gamma$ which corresponds to a particular discrete function with the above equation, or select any arbitrary function.
+I initially hypothesized a function with a continuous derivative (softplus vs. rectifier) would be best; I do not think that is the case anymore but have not tested this.

 ## The Neural Continua Integro-Differential Equation